freelance illustrator bio

 Currently

-Adrian lives with his family and works from his home studio at Mickleover Manor.
-All his work is digital nowadays, and as always he’s trying new things.
+Adrian now lives with his family and works from his home studio at Mickleover Manor.
+All of his work is digital, and, as ever, he continues to experiment with new techniques and approaches.

-Recently Adrian was invited to be a panellist for the BBC.
-This was a new experience talking to a live audience of over 500, and is looking forward to working with the BBC again soon.
+Recently, Adrian was invited to be a panellist for the BBC, speaking to a live audience of over 500.
+It was an exciting new experience, and he looks forward to collaborating with the BBC again in the near future.

 Note: